thedavidwenk/thedavidwenk/README.md

 ## Hi there 👋

-I'm a customer-centric Product Manager and Design Technologist with 8 years of experience in Product Design.
+I'm a customer-centric Product Developer and Design Technologist with 8 years of experience in Product Design.
 I recently graduated from Le Wagon's intensive Web Development bootcamp where I:

 - Co-developed the web application platform [DevBuddy](https://github.com/thedavidwenk/devbuddy) with Rails to connect developers, focusing on streamlined user interactions and efficient matchmaking algorithms.
 - Created a costume rental platform [Costumize](https://github.com/thedavidwenk/costumize), which integrates user-friendly search and booking features.